TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 8/Mark 8.37.md

 ---

-For what should a man give in exchange for his life?
+For what will a man give in exchange for his life?